-The first main finding is that, in the absence of mitigation policies, private mitigation by individuals is substantial and heterogeneous.
+The first main finding is that, in the absence of mitigation policies, private mitigation by individuals is heterogeneous.
 Individuals voluntarily reduce their outside consumption and hours worked to reduce their probability of infection.
 While this is a common feature in economic-epidemiological models, such as Eichenbaum et al. (2020), the rich heterogeneity in my model allows for additional new insights.
 All else equal, private mitigation is stronger for older individuals, who face higher death rates if infected; for higher-wage workers, who are more likely to work from home; and for wealthier individuals, who can afford to sustain prolonged time away from work.
 This highlights the dynamic externality explained above: Young low wage-low wealth (susceptible) workers engage in too much economic activity, relative to the social optimum, leading to higher infections and deaths in the aggregate.
 Additionally, low-wage workers' reduction of outside consumption and hours by less than their high-wage counterparts is qualitatively consistent with the fact that higher income locations had larger declines in spending and mobility than lower income locations (Chetty et al. 2020).
-It is also consistent with high-income individuals reducing their outside labor more than their low-income counterparts, documented using individuallevel survey data provided by Bick et al. (2020).
+It is also consistent with high-income individuals reducing their outside labor more than their low-income counterparts, documented using individual-level survey data provided by Bick et al. (2020).

 These externalities give rise to the possibility of welfare-improving government interventions.
-In the third part of the paper, I study the effects of a stay-at-home order (lockdown) that imposes a cap on outside hours worked-resembling the various stay-at-home and shelter-in-place orders implemented by local and state governments in response to the pandemic-and a stay-at-home subsidy that provides a weekly subsidy for individuals who do not work.
-The subsidy is fully funded by a tax on consumption.
-I study the optimal configuration of these policies, by varying the subsidy amount from \$0 to \$1,200 per week, the subsidy duration from 4 to 14 months, and the speed at which the subsidy phases out, with and without lockdowns of different intensities.
-Here, I utilize high performance computing to solve for over 40,000 transition paths, including sensitivity analyses.
+Thus, I also use the calibrated model to compare and contrast the effects of a stay-at-home order (lockdown) that imposes a cap on outside hours worked-resembling the various stay-at-home and shelter-in-place orders implemented by local and state governments in response to the pandemic-and a stay-at-home subsidy that provides a weekly subsidy for individuals who do not work.

 The second main finding is that the stay-at-home subsidy is superior to the stayat-home order.
-Relative to the lockdown policy alone, the subsidy policy alone delivers a higher average welfare gain and reduces deaths by more and output by less.
+Relative to the lockdown policy alone, the subsidy policy alone delivers a higher average welfare gain while reducing deaths by more and output by less.
 In the case of the lockdown, older individuals experience a welfare gain because of the reduced infection and death probability, but these gains are mostly offset by the welfare losses of low-wage workers, who face a large decline in their income.
 In contrast, the stay-at-home subsidy can be Pareto improving.
 This contrast arises because while both policies result in reduced economic activities of young, low-wage/low-wealth workers, the subsidy policy provides the incentives to do so and the lockdown does not.
-Neither policy has a direct effect on the labor supply of high-wage individuals, who choose to work mostly from home during the pandemic.
+Neither policy has a direct effect on the labor supply of high-wage workers-who choose to work mostly from home during the pandemic-though they do benefit from a milder pandemic as a result of either mitigation policy.